hbroek/reken/documentation/developer-guide/chapter-3.md

 <div data-if="unreadMessages.length>0">You have unread messages!</div>
 ```

-In this case, the message "You have unread messages!" will only be displayed if the JavaScript variable `hasUnreadMessages` is `true`.
+In this case, the message "You have unread messages!" will only be displayed if the JavaScript array `UnreadMessages` has array items.

 **Example 2: Applying CSS Classes for Animation**